What is malassezia?

-Malassezia species are difficult to grow in the laboratory so scrapings may be reported as "culture negative".
+Malassezia species are difficult to grow in the laboratory so scrapings may be reported as 'culture-negative'.
 The yeast grows best if a lipid such as olive oil is added to Littman agar culture medium.

-Predisposing factors to malassezia proliferation
+What are predisposing factors to malassezia proliferation?

 Predisposing factors to Malassezia skin disease include:

 - Sweating – hence pityriasis versicolor is common in tropical areas